 Fewer opportunities and discrimination experienced in childhood and beyond shape one’s health.
 Black women born in America have high rates of chronic stress, which worsens all aspects of health.

-A Black woman who worries about a health provider ignoring her may not raise concerns about symptoms in the first place.
+Black women who worry about health providers ignoring them may not raise concerns about symptoms in the first place.
 When they do raise concerns, health providers are less likely to take them seriously.

 Ways to Champion Black Maternal Health